NIAENGD/Lecture-Tools/README.md

 ## ✨ Key Features

-- **Seamless setup** – No build steps or cross-platform workarounds required.
-Start the project with a single command on any major OS.
+- **Modern asset pipeline** – TypeScript + Vite bundling keeps the interface modular; regenerate assets with `npm run build` for deterministic deploys.
 - **Dashboard navigation** – Move from classes to modules to lectures with a unified interface that keeps relevant actions and statistics close at hand.
 - **Managed media pipeline** – Lecture audio, transcripts, and slides are automatically organized and maintained in a structured storage layout.
 - **Flexible transcription** – Run CPU-optimized [faster-whisper](https://github.com/SYSTRAN/faster-whisper) locally or enable GPU acceleration when available.